Table of Contents

 From a muscular view, the ventral abdomen consists of the rectus abdominis, as well as the pyramidal muscles.

-The rectus abdominis originates from the pubic crest and pubic symphysis, while it is inserted at the ventral surface of the thorax that includes the cartilage of the 5th-7th rib and xiphoid process of sternum.
+The rectus abdominis originates from the pubic crest and pubic symphysis, while it is inserted at the ventral surface of the thorax that includes the cartilage of the 5th-7th rib and xiphoid process of the sternum.
 It receives its innervation through the intercostal nerves Th7-Th11, and subcostal nerve (Th12).
-This muscle acts as ventral flexor of the torso, dorsal tipper of the pelvis and lowers the ribs.
+This muscle acts as a ventral flexor of the torso, dorsal tipper of the pelvis and lowers the ribs.

 Special features: In some people, the muscle is also innervated by the segments T5-T6.